Creating a world where hidden disabilities aren't hidden problems

 What is an unseen disability?

-In the UK, around 21% of the population has a disability.
+In the UK, 24% of the population has a disability.
 But of all the people with a disability, over 80% have one that is "invisible" or "hidden".
-These latter terms are quite negative, so we say "unseen".
+These latter terms are quite negative, so we like to say "unseen".

 There are hundreds of different unseen disabilities and conditions, but some include: